LekhaSreeJ/BASIC-/README.md

 - 👋 Hey,  I’m LekhaSree
 - 👀 I’m interested in machine learning and deep learning
-- 🌱 I’m currently a student in coimbatore institute of technology and persuing Msc.AIML
+- 🌱 I’m currently a student at coimbatore institute of technology and persuing Msc.AIML
 - 📫 reach me on linkedin www.linkedin.com/in/lekha-sree-8ab313208

 <!---